In this Article

 Jawline acne can be helped by using skincare products that contain benzoyl peroxide or salicylic acid.
 These ingredients work by helping to unblock the pores and reduce inflammation, calming down acne on the jaw.

 How to Get Rid of Jaw Acne - Consider Taking a Probiotic Supplement

 Probiotics are “good bacteria” that reside in the gut, helping to support good gut and immune health.
 There is also evidence that probiotics can help to reduce inflammation and keep the skin healthy and clear.

 They’re available in supplement form, or you can choose to eat a diet rich in probiotic foods such as kimchi and sauerkraut.

 One of the best ways to help manage acne prone skin anywhere on the face or body is to adopt a good skin care regime.
 One that nourishes and supports the skin, whilst not blocking the pores or overloading them with excess oil.

-And we’re delighted to announce our latest product, the Clear Out Face Mask!
+We're also delighted to announce our latest product, the Purifying Clay Face Mask!
 Developed using zeolite and bentonite clay, it draws impurities from the skin, helping to manage congestion.

 This article is not meant to treat or diagnose.
 Please visit your doctor for advice about any health concerns you may have.